-- 3.8 College registrants shall not offer a service and/or product that the registrant knows or ought reasonably to know is not likely to benefit the client and/or that is not relevant to the client's needs. - 3.9 College registrants shall provide only those services and/or products that are relevant to the client's needs and shall provide them in a manner that conforms to College standards. - 3.10 College registrants shall terminate professional services to clients when the contract for service ends and/or services are no longer required or requested.
-It is professional misconduct to discontinue professional services that are needed except when one or more of the following exist: - i) the client requests the discontinuation; - ii) the client withdraws from the service; - iii) the services provided no longer benefit the client; - iv) continuing service would require the registrant to contravene ethical and/or legal requirements; - v) the provision of services to the client has created a situation where the College registrant's values, ethics and/or boundaries have been violated to the extent that the College registrant is unable to provide appropriate professional services; - vi) the client has repeatedly, and without adequate explanation, cancelled or changed appointment or meeting times to the extent that the College registrant and/or the organization experiences or believes that financial hardship and/or service disruption will occur; - vii) the client is unable or unwilling to reimburse the College registrant or the College registrant's employer for services rendered, when such reimbursement has been previously agreed to by the client and is both appropriate and required as a condition of providing services (see Principle VI: Fees); or - viii) continuing to provide the services would place the College registrant at serious risk of harm.
+- 3.10 College registrants shall terminate professional services to clients when such services are no longer required or requested.
+It is professional misconduct to discontinue professional services that are needed except when one or more of the following exist: - i) the client requests the discontinuation; - ii) the client withdraws from the service; - iii) the services provided no longer benefit the client; - iv) continuing service would require the registrant to contravene ethical and/or legal requirements; - v) the provision of services to the client has created a situation where the College registrant's values, ethics and/or boundaries have been violated to the extent that the College registrant is unable to provide appropriate professional services; - vi) the client has repeatedly, and without adequate explanation, cancelled or changed appointment or meeting times to the extent that the College registrant and/or the organization experiences or believes that financial hardship and/or service disruption will occur; - vii) the client is unable or unwilling to reimburse the College registrant or the College registrant's employer for services rendered, when such reimbursement has been previously agreed to by the client and is both appropriate and required as a condition of providing services (see Principle VI: Fees); - viii) reasonable efforts are made to arrange alternative or replacement services; - ix) the client is given a reasonable opportunity to arrange alternative or replacement services; and/or - x) continuing to provide the services would place the College registrant at serious risk of harm.